Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Main Results

 Assumption~\ref{str_conn} means that for each pair of nodes $v_j, v_i \in \mathcal{V}$, $v_j \neq v_i$, there exists a directed \textit{path} from $v_i$ to $v_j$, i.e., information from every node can reach any other node in the network.
 Assumption~\ref{diam_known} is important for coordinating the actions of nodes in the network, and notifying them whether convergence has been achieved.
-Note that the $\max-$consensus has been extensively used in the literature as part of other processes \cite{2022:Liu_Wang}.
-Therefore, the need to know the network diameter $D$ is for completing the current procedure and moving on to the next process.
+Computing an upper bound on the network diameter can be easily performed in a distributed way within a finite number of steps (can be done as an initialization step) with quantized communications~\cite{RIKOS:2023networksize}.

-The operation of \acronym is based on two phases: \textit{Phase1} and \textit{Phase2}. \textit{Phase1} is executed in Iteration-step~$1$ and lasts $D$ time steps.
+The algorithm \acronym is based on two phases. \textit{Phase--1} is executed in Iteration-step~$1$ and lasts $D'$ time steps.
 At the beginning of this phase, each node $v_j$ marks each incoming link with the value one.
-Then, for $D$ time steps, each node $v_j$ executes the $\max-$consensus protocol.
-During the execution of $\max-$consensus, if node $v_j$ received at least one message from in-neighbor $v_i\in\mathcal{N}^{-}_j$, it marks the link $(v_j, v_i)$ with the value zero. \textit{Phase2} is executed in Iteration-step~$2$ and also lasts $D$ time steps.
-At the beginning of this phase, each node $v_j$ checks the following: \begin{itemize} \item[\emph{i)}] if during \textit{Phase1}, there is at least one incoming link from which it did not receive any message (i.e., there is at least one incoming link marked with value one).
-Then, it sets its $\text{dflag}_j$ equal to one. \item[\emph{ii)}] if during \textit{Phase1}, its value was updated (i.e., increased), then it sets its $\text{dflag}_j$ equal to one. \end{itemize} Then, for $D$ time steps it transmits its $\text{dflag}_j$ to its in-neighbors.
+Then, for $D'$ time steps, each node $v_j$ executes the max--consensus protocol.
+During the execution of max--consensus, if node $v_j$ received at least one message from in-neighbor $v_i\in\mathcal{N}^{-}_j$, it marks the link $(v_j, v_i)$ with the value zero. \textit{Phase--2} is executed in Iteration-step~$2$ and also lasts $D'$ time steps.
+At the beginning of this phase, each node $v_j$ checks the following: \begin{list4} \item[\emph{i)}] if during \textit{Phase--1}, there is at least one incoming link from which it did not receive any message (i.e., there is at least one incoming link marked with value one).
+Then, it sets its $\text{dflag}_j$ equal to one. \item[\emph{ii)}] if during \textit{Phase--1}, its value was updated (i.e., increased), then it sets its $\text{dflag}_j$ equal to one. \end{list4} Then, for $D'$ time steps it transmits its $\text{dflag}_j$ to its in-neighbors.
 It receives the $\text{dflags}$ of its out-neighbors and updates its own $\text{dflag}_j$ to be equal to the maximum value between the stored and the received dflags.
-Finally, at the end of \textit{Phase2} (i.e., after $D$ time steps), if its $\text{dflag}_j$ is equal to zero, it terminates its operation.
-Otherwise, if its $\text{dflag}_j$ is equal to one, it goes to \textit{Phase1} and repeats the operation.
+Finally, at the end of \textit{Phase--2} (i.e., after $D'$ time steps), if its $\text{dflag}_j$ is equal to zero, it terminates its operation.
+Otherwise, if its $\text{dflag}_j$ is equal to one, it goes to \textit{Phase--1} and repeats the operation.

 The algorithm is described in detail in Algorithm~\ref{algorithm_CUL}.